Denyke79/ProgMasters---Junior-FrontEnd-Developer---SV-3.0/README.md

 During the training I first learned the basics of HTML, CSS, SCSS, JavaScript, wrote code using Bootstrap, and then in the second half of the course I learned about FireBase, TypeScript and especially the Angular framework.

 During the bootcamp I had the opportunity to work on 2 independent project assignments with 3 of my fellow students.
 The first project was to create a static responsive website based on a sample image.
 The second project was a free choice single page application in Angular framework using Bootstrap.
-These and my final exam work are included in this repo.
+These and my exam works are included in this repo.

 ## Single Page BikeShop Website